Hire Employees in Malaysia – A Guide to Hiring Options, Employment Legislation, and Payroll

 Municipal councils: Sandakan, Tawau, Putrajaya, Batu Pahat, Kluang, Kulai, Muar, Segamat, Pasir Gudang, Kulim, Sungai Petani, Langkawi, Kubang Pasu, Kota Bharu, Alor Gajah, Jasin, Hang Tuah Jaya, Port Dickson, Jempol, Kuantan, Temerloh, Bentong, Manjung, Kuala Kangsar, Taiping, Teluk Intan, Kangar, Ampang Jaya, Kajang, Klang, Selayang, Subang Jaya, Sepang, Kemaman, Dungun, Padawan, Sibu, Kota Samarahan, Bintulu, and Labuan.

+Important for companies that want to hire employees in Malaysia are the working hours.
 The Employment Act sets strict definitions for working time.
 This includes the following high-level regulations:

 - Work should not exceed an average of 8 hours per day or 48 hours per week